 Overall, there’s been a lack of large-scale randomized controlled trials on the effect of collagen supplements on human collagen production and skin health.
 At this point, the findings are weak, conflicting, and largely anecdotal.
 There’s no definitive evidence that these products or forms of collagen actually help you absorb collagen or increase production.
 Research on the products that suggest differently are often sponsored by companies who make collagen products, making them inherently biased.

-One animal-free form of supplement is a collagen-booster — like this one from Future Kind, or this collection from Sunwarrior — which includes multiple nutrients that can help support your body’s natural production of collagen.
-These boosters provide nutrients that you can get from food, but all at once in a concentrated dose.
+One animal-free form of supplement is a collagen-booster — like this one from Future Kind, which provides multiple nutrients that can help support your body’s natural production of collagen.
+This booster provides nutrients that you can get from food, but all at once in a concentrated dose.

 What’s the Best Way to Help Your Body Produce Collagen?

 Collagen-booster supplements might help, but at best they will mimic the benefits of a whole foods, plant-based diet by including nutrients that help boost your body’s own collagen production.
 Before reaching for one of these supplements, you may want to try to get these nutrients from your diet first.
 If you aren’t able to get all the nutrients you need from your diet (or if you have higher protein requirements due to age or athletic activity), you may want to consider adding a food-based collagen booster to your diet.

 If you have questions about adding collagen or collagen-boosters to your lifestyle, it’s usually best to consult with your healthcare practitioner for personalized guidance.